CliMA/Oceananigans.jl/docs/src/simulation_tips.md

-You might also need to keep these differences in mind when using arrays to `set!` initial conditions or when using arrays to provide boundary conditions and forcing functions.
+You might also need to keep these differences in mind when using arrays to define initial conditions, boundary conditions or forcing functions on a GPU.
 To learn more about working with `CuArray`s, see the [array programming](https://juliagpu.github.io/CUDA.jl/dev/usage/array/) section of the CUDA.jl documentation.